richardTowers/verify-tech-docs/source/documentation/msa/msa.md

 * [matching cycles](#matching-cycles-diagram)
 * [create user accounts](#create-user-accounts-diagram)

+The MSA is a stateless service.
+It runs on Java 8 using [Dropwizard](http://www.dropwizard.io/).

 **Why does GOV.UK Verify use the Matching Service Adapter?**

 The hub uses SAML as its